-Some possible benefits of our sun dried raw Organic Goji Berries may include:
+Some possible traditional uses of Raw Organic Sun Dried Goji Berries may include:

-● Building strong blood & promotes cardiovascular health
+● Builds strong blood which may promote cardiovascular health

 ● Alkalizing effect on the blood

-● Maintaining healthy blood pressure & blood sugar
+● May aid in maintaining healthy blood pressure & blood sugar

 ● Simulating secretion of human growth hormone